-Libraries are one of the most undervalued blogger resources, especially if you're a food blogger.
-Your local library is chock full of services, many of them digital and incredibly high tech, to help you develop your blogging skills and create inspired content.
-Today, we share 10 ways your public library is at your disposal — you might be surprised!
+Libraries are one of the most undervalued blogging resources, especially if you're a food blogger.
+Today's public libraries are chock full of services, many of them digital and incredibly high tech, to help you develop your blogging skills and create inspired content.
+Today, we share 10 ways your public library can become your best blogging friend — you might be surprised!

 You may think that in this day and age of the internet and e-everything, the public library is a bit of an aging dinosaur.
 In fact, now that you can get free wi-fi in almost any urban location, why would you ever bother getting a library card?

 Because I'm about to show you why your local public library can be a food blogger's best friend.
 For real!

 Public libraries may slip to the back of our mind when we're absorbed in our daily blogging tasks, but they're a treasure trove of resources that are highly relevant to what we, as food bloggers, do.
 You may be very surprised!

 Here's our top 10 reasons your public library can be a food blogger's biggest resource (and it's almost all free!).

 1. Back Issues

 Libraries are a great place to go for back issues of all your favourite magazines.
 All your favourite food magazines!
 You can go flip through a year's worth of Bon Appétit, Saveur, Canadian Living, Chatelaine, and Martha Stewart in an afternoon or two.
 This is great for getting editorial ideas, dissecting food photography and styling, looking at trends (even older trends that you might be able to twist into something new).